Spiritual Care Counsellor

 Canuck Place Children’s Hospice (CPCH) is British Columbia’s recognized pediatric palliative care provider.
 For over two decades, through the many programs and services we provide, we have made a significant difference in the lives of children with life-threatening illnesses and the families who love them.
 Be part of a talented and innovative team that takes pride in supporting and providing the highest quality pediatric palliative care.

-Aside from being surrounded by a friendly, inclusive, dedicated team, Canuck Place offers employees up to 20 days’ vacation (pro-rated to their full-time equivalency), an employer-paid benefits package, a Health Spending account that provides up to $500 annually to provide additional coverage for health and wellness activities/services, weekly onsite massage therapy, informative lunch n’ learns, as well as various learning opportunities.
+Aside from being surrounded by a friendly, inclusive, dedicated team, Canuck Place offers employees up to 20 days’ vacation (prorated to their full-time equivalency), an 100% employer-paid benefits package, Municipal Pension Plan (MPP), a Health Spending account that provides up to $500 annually to provide additional coverage for health and wellness activities/services, weekly onsite massage therapy, informative lunch n’ learns, as well as various learning opportunities.
 Canuck Place Children’s Hospice also has a ‘Care For the Caregiver’ committee who provides ongoing, creative activities to connect us with one another as a reminder that it’s ‘this’ moment that really counts.

-This role is also responsible for taking an active role in CPCH’s counselling and bereavement programs including participating in and/or organizes end of life (EOL) rituals, memorials, funerals, bereavement support groups and events such as Remembering Our Children.
+This role is also responsible for taking an active role in CPCH’s counselling and bereavement programs including participating in and/or organizes end of life (EOL) rituals, memorials, bereavement counselling, bereavement support groups and events such as Remembering Our Children.